A group of acrobats have been seriously injured in an accident at a circus in the US.

 A curtain unveiled the suspended women but as they started to perform, the metal apparatus suddenly detached from the rigging landed on them.

-The circus performers were treated by paramedics after falling 40 feet when the scaffolding they were on collapsed in Rhode Island.
 “It just went crashing down,” said Sydney Bragg, 14.
 “Everyone was freaking out.
 We heard this huge clatter and then we just heard the girls scream.”

 She said spotlights that were on the performers went out after the fall.

 Rosa Viveiros said the acrobats had fallen on top of at least one other performer on the ground, a man who stood up with his face bloodied.